openethereum/openethereum.github.io/JSONRPC-eth-module.md

 #### Parameters

-- `BlockNumber` - integer of a block number, or the string 'latest', 'earliest' or 'pending', see the [default block parameter](#the-default-block-parameter).
+0. `Quantity|Tag` - integer of a block number, or the string 'latest', 'earliest' or 'pending', see the [default block parameter](#the-default-block-parameter).

 ```js
 params: [